What is 45 CFR § 164.530?

 #4 – Processes for Patient Complaints to the Covered Entity

-#5 – Sanctions for Employee Non-Compliance
+#5 – Sanctions for Workforce Non-Compliance

 #6 – Mitigate the Effect of Unauthorized Disclosures of PHI

-This standard effectively makes Covered Entities liable for providing services such as free credit monitoring services and identify theft protection in the event of a data breach.
+This standard effectively makes covered entities liable for providing services such as free credit monitoring services and identify theft protection in the event of a data breach.
 Naturally the nature of services provided should reflect the nature of the data breach and may be subject to state laws in addition to HIPAA.
 The FTC website has further information about responding to a data breach.

 #7 – Non-Intimidatory and Non-Retaliatory Policies